Adult Dogs 1-6 years

 Homemade Treat Recipe

 Pet food labels provide basic and limited information on ingredients and nutrient levels.
-We believe other considerations must be recognized when deciding on which food to feed your pet.
+We believe other considerations must be recognized when deciding on which food to feed your dog.

 Interpreting pet food labels doesn't have to be confusing.
 This article is designed to help you understand pet food labels and provides information on ingredients, nutritional standards, and more.

-Once you've found the best puppy food for your puppy, you're on the right track to providing the healthiest life possible.
+Once you've found the best dog food for your dog, you're on the right track to providing the healthiest life possible.

 The protein-heavy dog food trend is on the rise.
 But did you know that you could be feeding your dog too much protein?
 Let's explore what a balanced diet means to your dog.